000600/WritNet/README.md

 Feel free to further tune the hyperparameters or build upon the model!

 ## The Dataset
-The dataset is an MNIST included within keras and contains approximately 70,000 (60,000 images in the train set and 10,000 images in the test set) 28 x 28 pixel images of human handwriting of numbers 0 - 9 and is included within the **number_classifier.py** file.
+The dataset is an MNIST included within Keras and contains approximately 70,000 (60,000 images in the train set and 10,000 images in the test set) 28 x 28 pixel images of human handwriting of numbers 0 - 9 and is included within the **number_classifier.py** file.

 ## Libraries
 This neural network was created with the help of the Tensorflow library.